Who we are

 1. Help ensure our environment is not harmful to our health or well-being; and is protected from pollution and ecological degradation, for the benefit of present and future generations.

-2. Help persuade residents, visitors, businesses and academics to fulfil their moral and legal responsibility seriously and collectively to improve the natural environment, safety, security and quality of life.
+2. Help persuade residents, visitors, businesses and academics to fulfill their moral and legal responsibility seriously and collectively to improve the natural environment, safety, security and quality of life.

 3. Assist the authorities to fulfill their responsibilities; which they are expected to do without excuses.

-4. Help ensure corrective measures are taken that address the root causes, throughout a river’s whole rainfall catchment area.
+4. Help ensure corrective measures are taken that address the root causes, throughout the Palmiet River’s whole rainfall catchment area.

 5. Help ensure funds are used to address the root causes of environmental degradation.